-IBM retains a strong platform presence in the U.S. This presence is strengthened by its use to underly many of the more traditional suppliers in the EAS market, such as Walker, Marcam and SSA.
-Walker has traditionally been an IBM mainframe product while Marcam and SSA were principally sold on the AS/400 platform.
+IBM retains a strong platform presence in the U.K. This presence is strengthened by its use to underly the indigenous suppliers, JBA and QSP.
+JBA solutions are traditionally sold in conjunction with the AS/400 platform while QSP's OLAS product was originally written for IBM mainframe platforms.